Shopify/liquid/basics/types.md

 ## Boolean

 Booleans are either `true` or `false`.
-No quotations are necessary when declaring a boolean.
+No quotations are necessary when declaring a boolean:

 ```liquid
 {% raw %}